 P0101 is an open/short to ground, so your MAF is not getting power, or the wire for Pin 5 is broken.
-It can also simply mean implausible signal.
-The G70 MAF sensor should be checked with engine running, EGR valve closed, engine at 1200-2500 rpm, and test for 5 sec.
+It can also simply mean it's getting an implausible signal.
+The G70 MAF sensor should be checked with the engine running, EGR valve closed, engine at 1200-2500 rpm, and tested for 5 seconds.
 The deviation between actual airflow and model should NOT be more than 18%.
-The air flow quantity at MAF sensor, at idle, should be 2.00 – 5.00 g\second.
+The air flow quantity at MAF sensor, at idle, should be 2.00–5.00 g\second.

 Checking measuring Group 003 with and without basic settings will indicate where the issue is.
 A low value that correctly tracks the EGR (normal is 270 ON 450 OFF) or engine RPM can mean you have a badly clogged intake manifold.

-To check the MAF reference and heater supplies with ignition on:
+To check the MAF reference and heater supplies with the ignition on: